dzienisz/book/src/ch17-01-tasks.md

 async operations which may be in flight, and often providing async versions of functionality like file I/O.

-Now we can understand what is happening in Listing 17-XX.
+Now we can understand why the compiler was blocking us in Listing 17-2 (before we added the `trpl::block_on` function).
 The `main` function is not `async`—and it really cannot be: if it were, something would need to call `poll()` on whatever `main` returned!
 Instead, we use the `trpl::block_on` function, which polls the `Future` returned by `hello_async` until it returns `Ready`.
 Every async program in Rust has at least one place where it sets up an executor and executes code.

 > Note: Under the hood, Rust uses *generators* so that it can hand off control
 > between different functions.
 These are an implementation detail, though, and